 There is also a dark metal finish to its edges and rear.
 It is available in the same color, which Samsung calls ‘Carbon Silver’.
 I would describe it as dark metallic grey.

-The multidimensional cinematic audio of the soundbar are identical to the flagship model.
+The multidimensional cinematic audio of the sound bar is identical to the flagship model.
 It measures 1226x83x136mm (WxHxD) and weighs in at 8.8kg.
-Although it is designed for larger screens, the soundbar should be small enough to fit most TVs.
+Although it is designed for larger screens, the sound bar should be small enough to fit most TVs.
 Samsung provides brackets to mount on the wall if it fails.

 Connections and Control

-The Samsung HWQ80R features two HDMI inputs as well as one HDMI output.
-All support 4K/60p and High Dynamic Range (HDR10+, HDR10+, and Dolby Vision), HDCP2.2, and Anynet+(HDMI-CEC).
-Although the HDMI output supports the audio return channel (ARC), it is still disappointing that there are not enough HDMI inputs for soundbars at this price.
+The Samsung HWQ80R features two HDMI as well as one HDMI output.
+All support 4K/60p and High Dynamic Range (HDR10+, HDR10+, and Dolby Vision), HDCP2.2, and Anynet.
+Although the output supports the audio return channel (ARC), it is still disappointing that there are not enough HDMI inputs for soundbars at this price.